NVIDIA-Merlin/HugeCTR/samples/preview/README.md

 ```

 #### Build on Your Own ####
-Please refer to [Use Docker Container](../docs/mainpage.md#use-docker-container) to build on your own and set up the docker container.
+Please refer to [Build HugeCTR Docker Containers](../../tools/dockerfiles#build-container-for-model-training) to build on your own and set up the docker container.
 Please make sure that HugeCTR and all the shared libraries have been built and installed to the system path `/usr/local/hugectr` within the docker container.
 Then set the `PYTHONPATH` environment variable inside the docker container with the following command:

 ```shell
 $ export PYTHONPATH=/usr/local/hugectr/lib:$PYTHONPATH